-Because Perl returns a string with a newline at the end when reading a line from a file, Perl's regex engine matches $\frac{1}{3}$ at the position before the line break at the end of the string.
-Perl also matches $\frac{1}{3}$ at the very end of the string, regardless of whether that character is a line break.
-So $\frac{123}{123}$ whether the subject string is $\frac{123}{123}$ or $\frac{123}{n}$ .
+Because Perl returns a string with a newline at the end when reading a line from a file, Perl's regex engine matches \$ at the position before the line break at the end of the string even when multi-line mode is turned off.
+Perl also matches \$ at the very end of the string, regardless of whether that character is a line break.
+So $\land \$ matches 123 whether the subject string is 123 or 123 \n.